ridvikpal/CarCartAPI/README.md

 ### PUT Updating a Car Listing

 Oftentimes, the user may want to update the specifications of their listing to attract more customers.
-This can be done using the `PUT` request to CarCostAPI at the URL extension `carcostapi/update_car`.
+This can be done using the `PUT` request to CarCartAPI at the URL extension `carcartapi/update_car`.
 You can provide the following optional parameters to update after providing the mandatory `id` parameter in the URL:

 * Updated `price`